 Edwin van der Sar and Lilian Thuram share the honour of most final tournament appearances heading into UEFA EURO 2016, but there is no shortage of players who could catch them this summer.

-Edwin van der Sar (16)
+Edwin van der Sar, Netherlands (16)

-A veteran of 130 appearances for the Netherlands, Van der Sar fell tantalisingly short of glory with his national team more than once.
+A veteran of 130 matches for the Netherlands, Van der Sar fell tantalisingly short of glory with his national team more than once.
 The tall goalkeeper is in an elite club of players to have figured in four EURO championships and on each occasion reached at least the quarter-finals.
 Twice he served between the posts as his country made it to the last four only to fail to take that final step – perhaps most agonisingly at UEFA EURO 2000, where the Oranje went out to Italy on penalties having already spurned two spot kicks in regulation time.

-Lilian Thuram (16)
+Lilian Thuram, France (16)

 The France defender's 142nd, and final, international outing came as captain against the Netherlands – and Van der Sar – in Les Bleus' second UEFA EURO 2008 group game.
 Being overlooked for France's subsequent match – a 2-0 defeat by Italy which confirmed their elimination – meant he must share the finals appearance record.
 It also marked a meek conclusion to his benchmark-setting career in which, most notably, Thuram was a stalwart of the 1998 FIFA World Cup and UEFA EURO 2000-winning squads.

 Players with ten or more final appearances who could feature at UEFA EURO 2016

 14: Iker Casillas, Cristiano Ronaldo

 11: Petr Čech, Andrea Pirlo, Lukas Podolski, Sergio Ramos, David Silva